 In order to be a healthy, happy place to work, and a sustainable business in our 24/7 connected world, making sure your staff are managing their relationships with their smartphones and other devices is imperative.

-In addition, with digital technology being used my many people in their personal lives the boundaries between work and home life are becoming blurred with social media, newsfeeds and other apps interrupting the working day and employees struggling with having proper breaks to recharge and refocus away from screens.
+In addition, with digital technology being used my many people in their personal lives, the boundaries between work and home life are becoming blurred.
+Social media, newsfeeds and other apps are interrupting the working day and employees are struggling with having proper breaks to recharge and refocus away from screens.

 These amazing devices we all own are meant to make our lives easier, simpler, less stressful.
 But do they?

 More and more evidence is coming out that shows that being over-connected can have a profoundly negative impact on wellbeing and productivity.
 Some of Silicon Valley’s leading lights, including Tristan Harris and Sean Parker have spoken out calling for the sector to increase their accountability around the negative impacts the technology is having on us all.

 Now is the time for businesses to start to look at healthy tech management to ensure their staff know how to manage their screen time at work and at home.

 As a result of the work we do at Shine Offline and the people we meet we know that many are feeling out of control.
 The vast majority who experience our learning report that they need guidance and support when it comes to the management of their time on and offline, and practical skills and tips on how to do this.

 We know that by empowering people to better manage their digital technology behaviour they can reclaim the pause in their day and free themselves from the shackles of being constantly connected.